TrinhHuuGiang/library-c-cpp/src/_2_C_library/_003_0_lib_stdio.md

     - perpose: create new temp file, then delete it when end 'fclose()' or end program.
     - syntax: `FILE* tmpfile(void);`
     - return: NULL if failed, !NULL if success.
-- tmpnam
+- tempnam
+    - note that this function only create file name unique, but not create file.
-    - perpose: create new tempfile, file will not deleted.
-Call 'remove()' to delete.
+    - perpose: create new tempfile name.
     - syntax: `char* tempnam(const char *__dir, const char *__pfx);`
     - return:
         - if `__dir`, `__pfx` pointer is `NULL`, default an internal buffer will allocated.